NuGet/docs.microsoft.com-nuget/docs/Release-Notes/NuGet-4.0-RTM.md

 # 4.0 RTM Release Notes

-[NuGet 4.0 RTM for Visual Studio 2017]() TBD is focused on adding support for .NET Core scenarios, addressing key customer feedback and improving performance in a variety of scenarios.
+[NuGet 4.0 for Visual Studio 2017]() **TBD** is focused on adding support for .NET Core scenarios, addressing key customer feedback and improving performance in a variety of scenarios.
 This release brings several improvements like support for PackageReference, NuGet commands as MSBuild targets, background package restore, and more.

 ## Known issues